ThomasTolo/Dat250.Lab/DAT250-expass3.md

 Pending Issues

-- No major unresolved issues remain after cleaning the git history and updating the deployment process.
 - Did not implement the optional microservice/reverse-proxy architecture (e.g., SvelteKit + Caddy) but understand the approach for future projects.

----

-*This report summarizes the main technical challenges and solutions for Experiment Assignment 6.*